Understanding the Statute of Limitations for Your Discrimination Claims

 What Is the Statute of Limitations Under New York City Employment Laws?

-The New York City Human Rights Law protects employees from discrimination and harassment in the workplace in New York City.
+The New York City Human Rights Law protects employees from discrimination and harassment in New York City.
 Under this law, New York City employees have a statute of limitations of three years to file an employment discrimination or harassment complaint in the local court.
 The law does not require a Right to Sue letter.

 What Is the Statute of Limitations Under New Jersey Employment Laws?